Rohan-Repo/Spring-Boot-Codebase/Spring-Boot-CRUD-REST-API/SB-REST-API-PostGreSQL-SQLServer/README.md

 ## Overview

 This API enables the creation, reading, updating, and deletion (CRUD) of TV show cast and actor records.
-The backend service uses Spring Boot, JPA, and PostgreSQL, with OpenAPI/Swagger integration for seamless API documentation and testing.
+The backend service uses Spring Boot, JPA, MS-SQL Server and PostgreSQL, with OpenAPI/Swagger integration for seamless API documentation and testing.

 ---